Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 3. Remove the Fuel Pump Regulator Electrical Connection

-Pinch the female plug release pin and wiggle the fitting off the male connector.
+Pinch the female plug release pin and wiggle the fitting off of the male connector.

 4. Remove the Fuel Line Protective Cover and Disconnect the Fuel Line

-- Disconnect the Fuel Line from the Regulator by pinching the white plastic fuel line sleave and gently pull on the black fuel line connector.
+- Disconnect the fuel line from the regulator by pinching the white plastic fuel line sleeve and gently pulling on the black fuel line connector.
 A slight amount of fuel will spill.

 - Push the disconnected fuel line behind the exterior of the tank.

 These bolts are 8 mm and it is suggested that a 1/4 socket wrench with an extension be used to unscrew these bolts.
 Do not completely remove the bolt.
 Remove the last few threads left with your fingers or run the risk of the bolts falling out under the fuel tank.
 Alternatively, a magnetic Phillips head screwdriver would work well.

 Read More from AxleAddict

 6. Pull Out the Regulator From the Fuel Tank and Remove the Regulator Cover/Bracket